wq/wq/docs/api/templates.md

 Specifically, there are three ways a page can be rendered by the wq stack in response to a navigation event.

- 1. On the client (e.g. wq.app), using a copy of the templates inlined with the JavaScript files (perhaps via [wq collectjson]) as well as JSON data from `localStorage` or from a wq.db REST request.
+ 1. On the client (e.g. wq.app), using a copy of the templates inlined with the JavaScript files (perhaps via [wq collectjson]) as well as JSON data stored locally or retrieved from a wq.db REST API (see [wq/store.js]).
  2. On the server (e.g. wq.db), as a pre-rendered HTML snippet delivered via an AJAX request
  3. On the server (e.g. wq.db), as a traditional HTML page accessed directly via a deep link or bookmark.